Kreswell/kreswell.github.io/_posts/2019-08-14-APointlessReconstructionOfTheRealNumbers.md

 However,

 6. We cannot make logical statements about set elements directly.
-At best, we can make
+At best, we can make universal ("for all") statements about elements based e

 # The Pointless Topology